-Under the applicable national provisions of the Extension States, the extension fee must be paid within the periods prescribed by the EPC for the payment of designation fees (see III, 11.2.1, A-III, 11.2.5, and VII, 1.3).
+Under the applicable national provisions of the Extension States, the extension fee must be paid within six months of the date on which the European Patent Bulletin mentions the publication of the European search report or, where applicable, within the period for performing the acts required for entry of an international application into the European phase.
 If the extension fee is not paid within the applicable period, the request for extension is deemed withdrawn.

-If no designations of EPC Contracting States are deemed withdrawn under Rule 39(2) and the extension fee has not been paid within the applicable basic time limit (Rules 39(1), 17(3), 36(4) and 159(1)(d)), a communication under Rule 112(1) is not issued, and further processing will not be possible in respect of the extensions which are deemed to be withdrawn.
+If no loss of rights occurs under Rule 39 and the extension fee has not been paid within the applicable basic time limit (Rules 39(1), 17(3), 36(4) and 159(1)(d)), no communication under Rule 112(1) is issued and the request for extension is deemed to be withdrawn without the possibility of late payment with surcharge unless a period of two months from expiry of the basic period has not expired (see below).
 However, if:

-- (i) one or more extensions are deemed withdrawn due to the applicant's failure to pay extension fees on time, and - (ii) one or more designations of EPC Contracting States are deemed to be withdrawn because the designation fee(s) in respect of such state(s) is/are not paid on time (see III, 11.2.3 and A-III, 11.3.2) and: - (a) the applicant has not actively withdrawn these designations and - (b) the applicant has not waived the right to receive a Rule 112(1) communication in respect of these designations then the EPO will notify the applicant of the loss of rights with regard to both the designations and extensions in question according to Rule 112(1).
-In this case, the applicant may then request further processing according to Art.
-121 and Rule 135 in respect of both the designations and extensions which were deemed to be withdrawn.
-As regards the amount of the fee for further processing in respect of the extension fees, Art.
-2, No. 12 RFees applies mutatis mutandis.
+- (i) one or more extension fees are not paid within the basic time limit, and either: - (ii) the European application was filed, or the Euro-PCT application entered the European phase, on or after 1 April 2009 and is deemed to be withdrawn due to non-payment of the designation fee (see A-III, 11.2.3), or - (iii) the European application was filed, or the Euro-PCT application entered the European phase, before 1 April 2009 and one or more designations of EPC Contracting States are deemed to be withdrawn because the designation fee(s) in respect of such state(s) is/are not paid on time (see A-III, 11.3.2) and: - (a) the applicant has not actively withdrawn these designations and then the EPO will notify the applicant of the loss of rights with regard to the designations in question or the application according to Rule 112(1).
+This communication according to Rule 112(1) will also draw the applicant's attention to the possibility of late payment of any extension fees not paid in the basic period.